OP2-CheckMate/OnlineChessFront/README.md

 Install Expo Go app on Google Play store to get started!
 Then scan the QR-code from our published link, or follow the provided link to open our application.

 ## About
 This is a schoolproject made by five students.
 The application is built with React Native, using TypeScript.
 As a ["backend"](https://github.com/OP2-CheckMate/OnlineChessBack) we used socket.io and node (express), to get realtime game and chat updates.
 The goal was to create a multiplayer online chess game, where players can play against friends and random opponents.
-We also wanted to include a chat for enchanced player experience.
+We also wanted to include a chat for an enchanced player experience.

 <p float="left">
   <img src="https://user-images.githubusercontent.com/64839531/235627551-8f09f4bd-048a-43e7-90ed-b78a5634a6e9.png" width="300" height="600" />